s2-malla/s2-malla/README.md

  </a>

 ### Hi there 👋
 My name is Sudhanshu Malla.
-I interest is in Machine Learning and technology.
-I am currenlty studying Sofware Engineering for Business.
+My interest is in Machine Learning and technology.
+I am graduating soon with 1st class honours in Sofware Engineering for Business.
 <!--
 **s2-malla/s2-malla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->